DOI-ONRR/doi-extractives-data/research/sprint-mightymoose/sprint-mightymoose_results.md

 ## Hypotheses tested

 - Do people understand the terms we've chosen for the global navigation?
 KINDA!
-- What do people think they'll find if they click on those terms?
+- What do people think they'll find if they click on those terms? (see below)
 - Do people understand what the site is about?
 CLOSER!
 - We've starting moving towards global nav as categories throughout the site.
 Is this making the information structure clearer?
 TENTATIVE YES!
-- What problems are most severe?
+- What problems are most severe? (see below)

 ## Participants